tribbin/TagCloudSVG/README.md

 ```
 ### Built-in features

-* Every tag's element will be given the 'tag' class.
+* Every tag's element will be given the 'tag' CSS class.
 * Every tag will be given the 'element' property, which is the tag's element.

 #### "label": "value"